vkocubinsky/SublimeTableEditor/README.rst

     |--------|--------|--------|
     | data 1 | data 2 | data 3 |

+I am more interested add support reStructured grid tables than get rid from this difference.

 2. Commands next field, previous filed in emacs skip separator lines, sublime table editor doesn't skip.

-These difference is for current version and I am going to get rid from some of them.
+These difference is for current version and I am going to get rid from this difference.

+3. Move to beginning of the current table field and move to end of the current table field has differnt keybinding and emacs has additional feature move to previous/next table field if cursor already in begin/end of the table column.

 -----------
 Key binding